 Filipino Performing Arts Group

-We are Filipino Americans living in the US, a nation of immigrants.
-As such, it is important for the next generations to know their identity from both cultures, Americans and Filipino.
+In addition, we are Filipino Americans living in the US, a nation of immigrants.
+As such, it is important for the next generations to know their identity from both cultures, American and Filipino.
 If we don’t share our Filipino culture and heritage to our children, especially those who were born here, they will slowly fade away and be forgotten.

 FPAG was established in February 2017 as an independent group.
 Majority of the members have been performing with the Filipino American Foundation of New Mexico Cultural Dance Group for more than five years.
-You can view past recitals and performances (both kulintang and dances) from www.youtube.com/puppetnettes.
+(The FAFNM Cultural Group was dissolved in February 2017 to give autonomy to different groups.)

 To view full images, double click on the photos (and double click again for enlarged images).
-(Photos courtesy of Maricar Castro)
+(Photos courtesy of Maricar.)

 Southern Philippine (Mindanao) Dances